Mutant Draft Board

 - Defied in PS238.
 The title is the name of Public School 238 — a super-hero-run school, devoted entirely towards raising metahuman children.
 When the school's representatives are dragged in front of Senate, at least one senator raises his doubts about how the school won't end up like this, and the representative takes time to explain how that's not the case.
 It's repeatedly shown over the course of the comic that PS238 is no more indoctrinating than most normal public schools (if anything it's even less so).
 Later in the comic the school gets an Evil Counterpart in the private Praetorian Academy, which is a lot closer to this trope.

-- The book comes back to the concept quite often - The Rainmaker, who was the product of a Mutant Draft Board and has been on the run for years because of it, thinks PS238 is just more of the same and strikes against it because of that.
+- The book comes back to the concept quite often - The Rainmaker, who was the product of one and has been on the run for years because of it, thinks PS238 is just more of the same and strikes against it because of that.

 - A slightly different example in Pokeumans - recruitment into the Pokeuman or Pokextinction organisations is not enforced by the government, because the government don't know they exist, but rather by the organisations themselves.
 This, however, is because the public would freak out if they knew people were turning into Pokemon, and the ancient war that caused the whole thing would happen all over again.
 Could be a rare case of a beneficial example, but the fact that You Can't Go Home Again has cause no end of personal drama.

 - Push practically exemplifies this trope to the letter; it's the entire basis of the movie.